tauntonian/nhl-led-scoreboard/README.md

 Open the config.json file from the root folder and change the `"fav_team_id"` to your favorite team's id.
 This will make the scoreboard to fallow your team by default.
 Otherwise...
-GO HABS GO !!!!
+Habs suck, GO BRUINS!!

 Now, in a terminal, cd to the nhl-led-scoreboard folder and run this command.
 ```